 Are there shareholders in an LLC?

 Limited Liability Companies do not have stock or bylaws.
 In fact, LLCs have almost no features of corporations.
 LLCs are known in legal circles as “unincorporated entities” because they are creatures of contract, rather than corporations which are creatures of statute.

 But what does it mean to be a “creature of contract”?
-Are not LLCs authorized by the Delaware LLC Act?
+Doesn’t the Delaware LLC Act authorize LLCs?
 Does that not make them statutory?

 The general answer is that corporations have statutory formalities and hierarchies they must follow and cannot waive.
-Corporations have “default rules”, many of which cannot be changed.
+Corporations have “default rules”, many of which the owners cannot change.

-In the Delaware LLC there is not a default rule to establish the LLC framework.
-Instead, the entire framework for an LLC can be established by its Operating Agreement.
-The Operating Agreement is the “contract” of which the LLC is a “creature”.
+In the Delaware LLC, there is not a default rule to establish the LLC framework.
+Instead, its internal contract can establish the entire framework for an LLC.
+This contract is known as its Operating Agreement.
 After a general notice filing with the formation jurisdiction, called a Certificate of Formation in Delaware, the LLC private Operating Agreement takes over to set forth the ownership structure and management structure.
-It may provide for a broad purpose or a single purpose.
+It may provide for a broad business purpose or a single business purpose.
 It can give managers broad powers or narrow powers.
 It can provide for member liability or limit member liability for capital calls and other obligations.

 The LLC does not have stock or stockholders.
 Instead, the Operating Agreement has membership interests, which are not usually certificated.
 It’s all about the rights set forth in the Operating Agreement.